 These days it’s common for even the hardest working young professionals to have roommates well into their careers as a way to save money.
 So maintaining a peaceful coexistence in your shared living space couldn’t be more important.
-Whether you’re best friends or strangers, getting along with your roommate on the most basic level is a necessity — and that involves some ground rules and mutual agreements.
-You have a contract with your landlord — why not with your housemates too?
-Here’s why you should sign a roommate agreement, according to the experts.
+That’s where a roommate agreement comes in.
+Whether you’re best friends or strangers, getting along with your roommate on the most basic level is a necessity.
+And that involves some ground rules and mutual agreements.
+You have an agreement with your landlord — why not with your housemates too?
+Here’s why you should have an agreement with your roommates, according to the experts.

 Aside from financial matters, a roommate agreement clarifies day-to-day stuff that can ultimately make or break a roommate relationship if both parties aren’t on the same page.
 For example, how do you both feel about overnight guests?
 Who’s in charge of handling utilities?
 What about household chores?
 (Trust us: A roommate agreement could be the difference in an empty kitchen sink or this catastrophe.)
 Here are some tips to getting started:

 Sit down with your roommate over coffee or a glass of wine and draw up your own unique contract.
 Open up about past issues with roommates that you’d like to avoid this time around, and list any and all your deal-breakers up front.
 If you want to be super thorough, Nolo offers a great list of points to cover while drawing up your roommate agreement and a sample agreement you can follow.

 Print a Standard Agreement Off the Internet